 — Joe Conroy, Cooley's chairman and chief executive officer

-Cooley is committed to taking a comprehensive approach in working toward building a firm and workplace that reflects equality for all.
+Our dedication to building a firm and workplace that reflects equality for all is comprehensive.
 From professional development to external partnerships, accountability for progress has been integrated into every step of our employee and client experience, and we commit to working across the firm to build strategies that move us forward on this journey.
-Our actions have accelerated in recent months led by our CEO and chairman, Joe Conroy.
 Our current efforts include:

 - Analyzing pay equity and promotion trends